-(cc)"Releasors" means with respect to Released Claims: (1) the State; (2) without limitation, all of the State of Florida's departments, agencies, divisions, boards, commissions, instrumentalities of any kind, including without limitation the Florida Attorney General, Florida Board of Pharmacy, Florida Department of Health, and Florida Department of Business and Professional Regulation, and any person in his or her official capacity, whether elected or appointed to lead or serve any of the foregoing, and any agency, person or entity claiming by or through any of the foregoing; (3) each Participating Subdivision; and (4) without limitation and to the maximum extent of the power of each of the State, the Florida Attorney General and/or Participating Subdivision to release Claims, (a) the State of Florida's and each Subdivision's departments, agencies, divisions, boards, commissions, Subdivisions, districts, instrumentalities of any kind and any person in his or her official capacity, whether elected or appointed to lead or serve any of the foregoing, and any agency, person or entity claiming by or through any of the foregoing; (b) any public entities, public instrumentalities, public educational institutions, unincorporated districts, fire districts, irrigation districts, water districts, law enforcement districts, emergency services districts, school districts, hospital districts and other special districts in the State of Florida, and (c) any person or entity acting in a parens patriae, sovereign, quasisovereign, private attorney general, qui tam, taxpayer, or other capacity seeking relief on behalf of or generally applicable to the general public with respect to the State of Florida or any Subdivision in the State of Florida, whether or not any of them participates in this Agreement.
-Nothing in this definition shall be construed to limit the definition of "Subdivision" in subsection A(ii) below.
+"Releasors" means with respect to Released Claims; (1) the State; (2) without 37. limitation, all of the State of Florida's departments, agencies, divisions, boards, commissions, instrumentalities of any kind, including without limitation the Florida Attorney General, Florida Board of Pharmacy, Florida Department of Health, and Florida Department of Business and Professional Regulation, and any person in his or her official capacity, whether elected or appointed to lead or serve any of the foregoing, and any agency, person or entity claiming by or through any of the foregoing; (3) each Participating Subdivision; and (4) without limitation and to the maximum extent of the power of each of the State, the Florida Attorney General and/or Participating Subdivision to release Claims of (a) the State of Florida's and each Subdivision's departments, agencies, divisions, boards, commissions, Subdivisions, districts, instrumentalities of any kind and any person in his or her official capacity, whether elected or appointed to lead or serve any of the foregoing, and any agency, person or entity claiming by or through any of the foregoing; (b) any public entities, public instrumentalities, public educational institutions, unincorporated districts, fire districts, irrigation districts, water districts, law enforcement districts, emergency services districts, School Districts (defined below), hospital districts, General Purpose Government entities, and other Special Districts (defined below) in the State of Florida, and (c) any person or entity acting in a parens patriae, sovereign, quasi-sovereign, private attorney general, qui tam, taxpayer, or other capacity seeking relief on behalf of or generally applicable to the general public with respect to the State of Florida or any Subdivision in the State of Florida, whether or not any of them participates in this Agreement.
+Nothing in this definition shall be construed to limit the definition of "Subdivision" in Section A(40) below.
 In addition to being a Releasor as provided herein, a Participating Subdivision shall also provide a subdivision settlement participation form (attached as Exhibit D) providing for a release to the fullest extent of the Participating Subdivision's authority, an executed copy of which shall be attached as an exhibit to and deemed to be a part of this Agreement.